Entrants

 ACCESS

-Mobility-challenged guests may seek assistance by calling (209) 728-1251 for cart service to a drop-off location as well as restricted elevator access.
+(209) 728-1251 for cart service to a drop-off location as well as restricted elevator access.

 The venue has large flat concrete sidewalks, but there are many elevation changes and numerous stairs.
 Most of the cars on display are parked on a large, open, grassy field, much of which is on a mild hill.